Pre-school behaviour

 Understanding and coping with toddler behaviour

 We all know that tantrums are part of normal development and are usually an expression of frustration though the cause isn’t always obvious to others!
 Sometimes children’s behaviour is so extreme, however, that parents worry whether there is something wrong with their child or don’t know the best way to handle the situation.
 Some children can tantrum for a very long time, which can be exhausting for everyone.
-Others may seem withdrawn, aggressive or struggle to learn to share.
+Others may seem withdrawn, aggressive or get upset abut things that don’t make sense to adults.

 Most areas have Parenting Courses where you can go for support and to learn ways of coping that work (and meet other parents with children of a similar age).
 They are usually run by City Councils or charities and are free.
 Read our 4 top tips at the bottom of this page and then browse through our expert advice links below.

-Some children may have also more extreme ‘melt-downs’ when they are overwhelmed and this is more common for neuro-diverse children such as autistic children.
+Some children may have also more extreme ‘melt-downs’ when they are overwhelmed, and this is more common for neuro-diverse children.
 If your child has learning difficulties, there are more behaviour resources on our SEND page

 • Ravis’ Roar by Tom Percival.
 Perfect for children who struggle to control their temper and can be read together even with a toddler right up to primary school.